Climate Change Indicators in the United States

 Data source: NSIDC, 2015 6

-- The September 2015 sea ice extent was more than 900,000 square miles less than the historical 1979–2000 average for that month—a difference more than three times the size of Texas (see Figure 1).
-March sea ice extent reached a new low in 2015—about 9 percent less than the 1979–2000 average.
+- The September 2015 sea ice extent was more than 700,000 square miles less than the historical 1981–2010 average for that month—a difference more than two and a half times the size of Texas (see Figure 1).
+March sea ice extent reached a new low in 2015 and hit roughly the same low again in 2016—about 7 percent less than the 1981–2010 average.

 - All months have shown a decreasing trend in sea ice extent over the past several decades.
 The largest year-to-year decreases have occurred in the summer and fall months.
 3,4

-- Evidence of the age of Arctic sea ice suggests an overall loss of multi-year ice.
+- Evidence of the age of Arctic sea ice suggests an overall loss of multi-year ice (see Figure 2).
 The proportion of sea ice five years or older has declined dramatically over the recorded time period, from more than 30 percent of September ice in the 1980s to 9 percent in 2015.
 A growing percentage of Arctic sea ice is only one or two years old.
 This thinning of Arctic ice makes it more vulnerable to further melting.

 Sea ice is an integral part of the Arctic Ocean.
 During the dark winter months, sea ice essentially covers the entire Arctic Ocean.
 In summer, some of this ice melts because of warmer temperatures and long hours of sunlight.
 Sea ice typically reaches its minimum thickness and extent in mid-September, when the area covered by ice is roughly half the size of the winter maximum.
 The ice then begins expanding again.